Encouraging wildlife in your garden

 Create a pond

-Ponds are a magnet for wildlife, attracting frogs, newts, dragonflies and other insects, as well as providing water for birds.
+Ponds are a magnet for wildlife, attracting frogs, newts, dragonflies and other insects, as well as giving water for birds.
 If you haven't got much space, you could use an old sink or bath.
 Garden ponds help to conserve aquatic and amphibian life.

 Plan your plants with wildlife in mind